Step 4: Full View

 Upon discovering potential safety code violations during the peer review, should Engineer A proceed directly to notifying Engineer B under the standard sequential escalation model without a formal documented risk assessment, conduct and document a severity-and-imminence assessment first to determine which escalation pathway applies, or apply a uniform immediate-reporting standard to all discovered violations regardless of assessed severity?

-Assess and Document Risk Before Escalating Board's choice Before taking any escalation action, conduct and document a formal severity-and-imminence assessment identifying the specific code discrepancies, the design elements involved, the applicable safety code provisions, and the potential harm pathway, then select the escalation pathway (sequential collegial notification or immediate regulatory reporting) calibrated to the assessed level of risk.
+O1 Before taking any escalation action, conduct and document a formal severity-and-imminence assessment identifying the specific code discrepancies, the design elements involved, the applicable safety code provisions, and the potential harm pathway, then select the escalation pathway (sequential collegial notification or immediate regulatory reporting) calibrated to the assessed level of risk.
+Board's choice

 Two competing frameworks govern: (1) the Good Faith Safety Concern Threshold, which holds that the public safety duty is triggered by a professionally grounded belief of risk, not certainty of harm, and that the 'may be in violation' standard imposes essentially the same escalation obligations as a confirmed violation, supporting the sequential model as the default; and (2) the Imminent Harm Threshold for Mandatory Peer-Review Safety Escalation, which holds that when harm is imminent and severe, the delay inherent in the collegial notification step is itself an ethical violation, requiring Engineer A to bypass the sequential model and report directly to authorities.
 The Graduated Escalation Obligation synthesizes these by making the permissible delay before bypassing the collegial step a function of assessed severity and imminence.